Laravel-Backpack/basset/readme.md

 That's where this package comes to the rescue.
 It will load the asset just ONCE, even if it's loaded from multiple blade files.

+## FAQ

+#### Basset is not working, what may be wrong?

+Before making any changes, you can run the command `php artisan basset:check`.
+It will perform a basic test to initialize, write, and read an asset, giving you better insights into any errors.

+The most common reasons for Basset to fail are:

+1) **Incorrect APP_URL in the `.env` file.**
+Ensure that APP_URL in your `.env` matches your server configuration, including the hostname, protocol, and port number.
+Incorrect settings can lead to asset loading issues.

+2) **Improperly configured disk.**
+By default, Basset uses the public disk since its files must be public.
+For new Laravel projects, the configuration is usually correct.
+If you're upgrading from an older version, check `config/backpack/basset.php`.
+Make sure your `config/filesystems.php` public disk looks like: https://github.com/laravel/laravel/blob/10.x/config/filesystems.php#L39-L45.

+3) **Missing or broken storage symlink.**
+If you use the default disk, Basset requires the `php artisan storage:link` command to work properly.
+During installation, Basset attempts to create the symlink.
+If it fails, manually create it with `php artisan storage:link`.
+If you encounter issues (e.g., after moving the project), recreating the symlink should resolve them.

 ## Change log

 Please see the [releases tab](https://github.com/Laravel-Backpack/basset/releases) for more information on what has changed recently.